andypicke/nreltools/README.md

 <!-- badges: end -->

 [nreltools](https://github.com/andypicke/nreltools) provides functions
-for working with APIs and tools in the [NREL Developer Network](\https://developer.nrel.gov/) in R.
+for working with APIs and tools from the [NREL Developer Network](\https://developer.nrel.gov/) in R.

 To use the tools you will need to [sign up for a free API